itsvinayak/user_login_and_register/README.md

 # user login and register system implementation in django

+Django by default provides an authentication system configuration.
+User objects are the core of the authentication system.today we will implement Django’s authentication system.

 django based login,logout and register system [django docs on auth system](https://docs.djangoproject.com/en/2.2/topics/auth/default/)

+---

-learn how to make : https://www.geeksforgeeks.org/django-sign-up-and-login-with-confirmation-email-python/
+learn how to make on geeksforgeeks : https://www.geeksforgeeks.org/django-sign-up-and-login-with-confirmation-email-python/

 ---